hbkworld/streaming-spec/streaming.md

 Unsubscribes signal IDs from the stream specified in the method name.
-All signal ids unsubscribed successfully appear as a [unsubscribe Meta information](#unsubscribe-meta) in the associated Stream.
+All signal ids unsubscribed successfully appear as a [unsubscribe Meta information](#unsubscribe-meta-information) in the associated Stream.
 Params must be an array of strings.

 #### Response